DrafProject/elmada/paper/paper.md

 Additionally, the `electricityMap` API provides historical, real-time (current hour), forecast, and since recently also marginal data.
 The calculation methods consider international energy exchanges and the fact that the list of data sources is curated by Tomorrow (the company behind it) makes it save-to-use as a live incentive signal e.g. for carbon-based demand response applications.
 However, the use of `electricityMap` API requires a data-dependent payment even for the historic data, so it is not free of charge.

+There are two types of dynamic CEFs:

+* grid-mix emission factors (XEFs), which represent the emission intensity based on the current generation mix of the electricity system,
+* and marginal emission factors (MEFs), which quantify the emission intensity of the generators likely to react to a marginal system change.

 Currently, there is no multi-national solution for modelers of decentral energy hubs searching for free historical hourly CEFs (in particular MEFs).
 This gap often leads to the usage of yearly average CEFs, which are potentially misleading [@Hawkes2010].
 We close this gap by providing the conveniently installable Python package `elmada` that calculates XEFs and MEFs in hourly (or higher) resolution for 30 European countries for free.